ker0olos/fable/README.md

 your friends or other discord servers.

-[^1]: Currently the default packs include anime/manga/vtubers, but you can install other packs, e.g. video game characters or real-life celebrities.
-And you can disable all anime packs entirely (In case it's a sports server or else, we try our best to include term natural commands along with anime analogies).
+[^1]: Currently the default packs include anime/manga/vtubers, but you can install other packs, e.g. video game characters or real-life celebrities. ~~And you can disable all anime packs entirely (In case it's a sports server or else~~, we try our best to include term natural commands along with anime analogies).

 > Fable is in early access.
 Some core features might be missing.
 Missing
-> features include "Trading", "PVE", "PVP" (see
+> features include "PVE", "PVP" (see
 > [#20](https://github.com/ker0olos/fable/issues/20) for a full roadmap)

 You can try an online demo of Fable before adding it to your server by going to